Skip to main content

 Annotation

 Annotate components to assign unique reference designators (R1, C1, U1, etc.).
 Use Tools → Annotate Schematic or let Trace auto-annotate.
+The AI can also annotate your schematic automatically during design tasks.

 Electrical Rules Check